the sacred beads Thai amulets on offer in our online shop.

 A beautifull bead shaped amulet decorated with Hong birds,

-Monkey god hanuman sacred bead by Most Venerable LP Pern.
+Monkey god Hanuman sacred bead by Most Venerable Luang

 with the merits and prayers of the monks.